States add laws on pronouns, sports for transgender students

 On Thursday, Florida’s lawmakers gave final passage to a bill that would prevent students and teachers from being required to use pronouns that don’t correspond to someone’s sex.
 Gov. Ron DeSantis, who is expected to seek the Republican presidential nomination next year, has signaled he will sign the measure.

-Montana earlier this year passed a law that would block schools from punishing students who purposely misgender or deadname peers — referring to them by the wrong gender or by names they previously used.
+Montana earlier this year passed a law that would block schools from punishing students who misgender or deadname peers — referring to them by the wrong gender or by names they previously used — so long as it doesn’t rise to the level of bullying.
+An earlier version of the legislation would have blocked schools from punishing students for purposely using peers’ wrong names or gender.

 Indiana’s version, which takes effect July 1, goes a step further, requiring schools to tell parents when their students ask to be called by a different name or by a pronoun that corresponds with their gender.